Joedang/dotfiles/chrestomathy.md

 You can check what's going to get killed by `pkill` by running `pgrep -u joedang -l`.
 The `-l` option prints the name of the process in addition to the process ID.
 The default is to print the process ID alone.

+## Forensics
+`strings myfile.asdf` will show you the printable characters in a file.
+This is useful for getting information from proprietary binary files.

+`binwalk myfile.asdf` searches files for *embedded* files and executables.
+It's kind of like a more powerful/general version of `strings`.

 ## Fun